OlegQm/manipulator_project/programs/objects_detection/RASPBERRY_PI_SETUP.md

 code
 ```

-Download the python package in VS Code and open the "yolov8_recognizer_manipulator" folder in it
+Download the python package in VS Code and open the "robotic_arm_scripts" folder in it

 Press Ctrl+Shift+P, choose "Select Interpreter", then choose environment

-### (DEPRECATED) Dotnet installation (only if you are using TCP/IP communication, not via the Telegram)
+### (DEPRECATED) Dotnet installation (only if you are using TCP/IP communication, not through the Telegram)

-Download the version of dotnet for your system to ~/Downloads: https://dotnet.microsoft.com/download/dotnet/8.0
+Download the version of dotnet for your system to ~/Downloads (for example): https://dotnet.microsoft.com/download/dotnet/8.0
 (in my case Arm64 binaries (dotnet-sdk-8.0.201-linux-arm64.tar.gz))

 ```